api2cart/javascript-sdk/docs/ProductApi.md

 let apiInstance = new Api2CartOpenApi.ProductApi();
 let id = "10"; // String | Retrieves variant's info specified by variant id let opts = {
-  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'storeId': "1", // String | Retrieves variant info specified by store id 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'storeId': "1" // String | Retrieves variant info specified by store id };
+};
 apiInstance.productVariantInfo(id, opts, (error, data, response) => {
   if (error) {